voblarulit/project1/README.md

 # Ducky-Script-For-FlipperZero
-A collection of Duckie Scripts which have been updated specifically For badUSB function on the FlipperZero.
+This repository is a collection of scripts which have been updated specifically For the BadUSB/BadKB function on FlipperZero.
 They should however work just fine on any device that uses Ducky Script.
 These scripts range from harmless pranks to nefarious red team tools.
 For educational purposes only!